imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 Supplementary materials for "Effect of hyperparameters on variable selection in random forests".

 All results presented in the paper can be obtained by running the R scripts of this repository.
 We recommend to run the code on R version  $\geq$ 4.0.3.
 The scripts can be run either in a testing or normal mode.
-The testing mode runs only a small number of replicates, whereas the normal is designed to reproduce the manuscript results.
+The testing mode runs only a small number of replicates for the Vita method, whereas the normal is designed to reproduce the manuscript results.
 Simulations are parallelized using the R package ```batchtools``` version 0.9.15.
 We share our ```batchtools```'s configuration files to be potentially used and configured to fit the user's computational platform.

 Use this command to clone the git repository: